October 7th 2019

-As Bruce Temkin's research found - over half of passive customers will buy from a company again.
-These customers are valuable business and provide you with the opportunity to transform them into promoters.
+As Bruce Temkin’s research found: over half of passive customers will buy from a business again.
+These customers are valuable and provide you with the opportunity to transform them into promoters.
 However, NPS ideology largely ignores these customers.
 And very few businesses who use NPS focus on getting more passive customers.

 Why?
-Because the dream is to have as many brand advocates as possible.
+Because the dream is to have as many brand advocates as possible (even though NPS doesn’t show you them).
 However, having lots of passive customers means you have lots of customers who are more likely to buy from you again than not.
-So it doesn't make sense to disregard passives.
-They could be an achievable goal for many businesses' success.
-But it's not to be.
-Heck... passive customers don't even get a fair representation in the NPS calculation!
+In truth, it’s clearly a poor way of segmenting your customers.
+But as “passives” aren’t disregard, they definitely shouldn’t be disregarded.
+Instead, they could be a group of customers with potential for more sales.
+But it’s not to be.
+Heck… passive customers don’t even get a fair representation in the NPS calculation!

 For instance, if 99% of your customers score you 8/10, but 1% score you 6 or less, you’ll have a negative NPS score.
 That hardly seems fair considering it could be the toss of a coin between a customer scoring you 8 or 9.
 Which brings us onto the next problem…

 Interpretation is a problem that affects all types of numerical scores.